-After breakfast at your accommodation, head out for a day of exploring.
-First, pay a visit to Gyeongbokgung Palace, the largest and most beautiful Royal Palace built by the Joseon Dynasty.
-Explore the exquisite gardens and learn about its history before walking up the hill to Bukchon Hanok – a village made up of narrow alleys and traditional Korean houses called ‘hanok’.
+Pay a visit to Gyeongbokgung Palace, the largest and most beautiful royal palace built by the Joseon Dynasty.
+Explore the exquisite gardens and learn about its history before walking up the hill to Bukchon Hanok Village – a ‘hanok’ is a traditional Korean house.

-It’s time to learn the basics of the Korean Language!
-Take part in a beginners’ language class focusing on both the spoken and written aspects of the language.
+It’s time to learn the basics of the Korean language!
+Get engaged with a language class and learn the basics of writing and speaking Korean.

-Afterwards, cross the river to the Gangnam District – you might recognise the name from the famous ‘Gangnam Style’ song!
+Cross the river to the Gangnam District – you might recognise the name from the famous ‘Gangnam Style’ song!
 Visit the Samsung D’light, an exhibition space that showcases the latest technology from the electronics giant.
-Be sure to head to the nearby media poles near Gangnam Station, to take photos to send to your friends and family back home.
+Be sure to head to the nearby media poles near Gangnam Station to take photos to send to your friends and family back home.

-Set out to discover the (not so) secret garden behind Changdeokgung Palace.
+Set out to discover the (not so) Secret Garden behind Changdeokgung Palace.
 The UNESCO World Heritage Site was once a private garden for the Royal family and the women of the palace.
-Wonder amongst the exquisite lotus ponds, pavilions, landscaped lawns and flowers.
-You’ll be joined by a North Korean defector, who, whilst walking through the gardens, will share his stories about the history of the divided peninsula as well as his personal journey from North to South.
+Wander through the exquisite lotus ponds, pavilions, landscaped lawns and flowers.
+You’ll be joined by a North Korean defector, who, whilst walking you through the gardens, will share his stories about the history of the divided peninsula as well as his personal journey from North to South.